 Braces.
 These braces run from the vertical posts to the wing ends.

-The braces on the original spreaders were small, steel beams with an
+The braces on the original spreaders were small, steel beams with the only adjustments being manual (removing bolts, resetting).

-air cylinder in the back, which was used for movement, and a small air
+They were later revised with an air cylinder on the inside of the brace, which was used for movement, and a small air

 built around the air cylinder.
 The brace also had the gear rack built